The Legend of Sword and Fairy: Six Realms

 These six realms are separated by powerful field barriers, and only in certain places at specific time under the right conditions can portals be opened, allowing practitioners with substantial magical powers and skills to travel between the different realms.
-The portal junction between the Deity, Demon and Human Realms, in particular, is known as the God-Demon Well (神魔之井), which is heavily guarded from all sides by the Three Races to prevent incursion into each realm.
+The portal junction between the Deity, Demon and Mortal Realms, in particular, is known as the Well of Gods and Demons (神魔之井), which is heavily guarded from all sides by the Three Races to prevent incursion into each realm.

 Five Elements

 The Five Elements refers to natural elements that are essentially for the magics of the series, namely: